 Steps to Take Before Your Appointment with Your Health Care Provider

-- Medical Clearance List appears on the right side of the portal window.
+The medical clearance list appears on the right side of the portal window.
 Items required for clearance are listed.
 Once an item has been reviewed by our staff, the status will change to Compliant.
 If an item has a status of Not Compliant and the Details state Awaiting Review, the item has not been reviewed by our staff.

 If you have trouble logging in, please contact the Grinnell College Technology Services Desk at 641-269-4901 or email ITS.